 where \(p\) is the true population proportion and \(n\) is the sample size, in this case the number of sample count votes.
 There are two points to note here.
 First, the SD is the largest when \(p\) is 0.5 due to the \(p(1-p)\) term in the numerator.
 Second and more importantly, the SD is large when sample size \(n\) is small which make sense given that a smaller sample size introduces more uncertainty.

+In the context of the GE, this implies that the SMC with the lowest number of polling stations will have the highest error margin / confidence interval in their sample count.
 In the 2015 GE, Potong Pasir SMC has the smallest number of votes cast which is 17,407 votes.
 Also, we estimate there to be a polling station for every 2,600 voters given that there are 2,304,331 votes cast and 880 polling stations.
-Thus, we estimate Potong Pasir SMC to have about 6 to 7 polling stations (17,407 / 2,600 ~ 6.7).
+Thus, we estimate Potong Pasir SMC to have about 6-7 polling stations (17,407 / 2,600 ~ 6.7).
 Assuming that there are only six polling stations, \(n\) would be 600 since 100 votes are sampled randomly from each polling station.
 Plugging \(n=600\) and \(p=0.5\) into the formula above, the 95% confidence interval would be:

 \[\begin{equation*} 1.96 \times \sqrt{\dfrac{0.5 \times (1-0.5)}{600}} = 0.0400 \end{equation*}\]